big-bray/bridges-rag/README.md

-`eval --graph` wraps the base retriever in a `GraphRetriever`: it substring-matches author names and paper titles mentioned in the query, traverses `AUTHORED`/`CO_AUTHORED_WITH` for relational hits, and fuses that ranking with the base retriever's via RRF — falling back to the base retriever untouched when nothing in the query links to a known author or title:
+`eval --graph` wraps the base retriever in a `GraphRetriever`: it substring-matches author names and paper titles mentioned in the query, traverses `AUTHORED`/`CO_AUTHORED_WITH` for relational hits, and fuses that ranking with the base retriever's via RRF:

 ```sh
 make eval GRAPH=1
 ```

-The main 25-question benchmark has no co-authorship-style questions, so `--graph` reproduces the dense baseline on it exactly (Recall@1 0.54, Recall@5 0.80, Recall@10 0.89, MRR 0.907) — confirming
+The main 25-question benchmark has no co-authorship-style questions, so `--graph` reproduces the dense baseline on it exactly.
-it doesn't regress non-relational retrieval.

-A second benchmark, `eval/benchmark_relational.jsonl` (4 hand-written questions, gold labels derived from real co-authorship pairs in the manifest — e.g. "What did Nadir Hajouji's collaborators write about?" resolves through his co-author Steve Trettel to a solo paper on an unrelated topic that shares no vocabulary with the query), isolates exactly the case similarity search can't handle:
+A second benchmark, `eval/benchmark_relational.jsonl` adds four hand-written questions that similarity search can't handle.

 ```sh
 make eval BENCHMARK=eval/benchmark_relational.jsonl              # dense only